-The weather in April starts to warm up in the United States, and more rain begins to fall throughout the month, making it a perfect time for newly growing produce.
-If you’re a home gardener, you will definitely notice crops you planted in February or early March making major growth this time of year!
+The weather in April brings warmer weather in the United States, and more rain begins to fall throughout the month, making it a perfect time for newly growing fresh produce.
+If you’re a home gardener, you will definitely notice crops you planted in February or early March making major growth this time of the year!

-Use this jump-to menu to quickly navigate to sections of this blog post, and check out the other monthly seasonal produce guides here.
+Use this jump-to menu to quickly navigate to sections of the April seasonal produce guide, and check out the other monthly seasonal produce guides here.

 Here’s a handy infographic to showcase some of the freshest seasonal produce available in April.
 Save this image for all your grocery trips this month, or pin it for later!